 - Define intervention strategies and provide rationale for strategy selection with various client groups.

-- Describe conflict management styles and resolution approaches.
+- Describe conflict resolution approaches.

-- Illustrate various crisis intervention strategies.
+- Illustrate various crisis de-escalation and intervention strategies.

 - Outline appropriate contexts for basic affective, cognitive, and behavioural interventions.